How to connect Chest and Head Voice

 Learning how to sing well and how to connect chest and head voice is a simple process of coordination, and shouldn’t be treated as a muscular or forceful pursuit – take your time and remember, your voice is only as strong as the foundation you are building it upon.

-I can’t reiterate this point enough – almost everyone that comes through my studio starts out pulling their chest voice higher than they should, only to complain their range isn’t very high – until they learn to release from chest voice and sing using their mix instead.
+I can’t reiterate this point enough – almost everyone that comes through my studio starts out pulling their chest voice higher than they should, only to complain their range isn’t very high, or their voice is strained – that is, until they learn to release from chest voice and sing using their mix coordination between chest and head instead.
 Building your middle register should be a priority for any singer looking for power, range and control over their voice.

 I’m often faced with the question “how do I hit high notes chest voice?” – which in itself is a flawed question, and the answer is actually to learn how to sing in mix voice instead.
 It sounds like chest, it’s as released as head, and it allows transition between your other regitsers without effort or a break.